Beee4life/action-logger/README.md

 The default action is `page_visit`, since the message is generated from within the shortcode and is mostly used on pages.

-The default
+The default value for generator is `shortcode on {page title}`.

-You can override the default message with a simple `message=""` variable.
+You can override the default message with 3 variables.

+1. message
+1. action
+1. generator

-    [actionlogger message="did something bad" action="register" generator=""]
+    [actionlogger message="did something bad" action="register" generator="something"]

-This will trigger a log entry as follows:
+This will trigger a log entry with the following description:

     'user->display_name' did something bad

+Register and something are stored in their own columns in the overview.

 = Which plugins do you plan to include in the plugin ? =